Av9647/sentryhawk/README.md

 <hr>

 ## Overview
-Sentryhawk is a cloud-native platform that aggregates and analyzes cybersecurity threat data from multiple public APIs.
-By computing a cumulative threat-exposure metric, the system provides actionable insights into the evolving risk landscape,
-aiding security teams in proactive threat management.
+The project is a cloud-native platform that aggregates and analyzes cybersecurity threat data from multiple public APIs.
+By computing a cumulative threat-exposure metric, the system provides actionable insights into the evolving risk landscape, aiding security teams in proactive threat management.

 ## Objectives
 - **Data Ingestion:** Daily extraction of threat data (e.g., vulnerabilities, exposed assets) from APIs like CIRCL CVE Search and VirusTotal.